Text Link

 Cut out comparing and criticizing yourself

-At Within Health, we provide virtual treatment programs to help you treat and recover from your eating disorder at home or on the go.
-Our clinical care team will work with you to outline and meet goals at your own pace, while supporting you every step of the way.
-If you'd like to learn more, read about our approach, or call us today.
+Our online treatment program is designed to be followed online or wherever you can access the internet, and our clinical care team will work with you to outline and meet goals at your own pace while supporting you every step of the way.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.